champost/ABLE/README.md

 ##EnjoyABLE

-* `ABLE` documentation will be available shortly at : [https://github.com/champost/ABLE/tree/master/doc](https://github.com/champost/ABLE/tree/master/doc)
+* You can read the `ABLE` documentation [online](https://github.com/champost/ABLE/blob/master/doc/helpABLE.pdf) or downoad the [PDF](https://github.com/champost/ABLE/raw/master/doc/helpABLE.pdf).
-* Please report bugs and feature requests at : [https://github.com/champost/ABLE/issues](https://github.com/champost/ABLE/issues)
+* Please report bugs and feature requests at : [https://github.com/champost/ABLE/issues](https://github.com/champost/ABLE/issues).
 * General questions/announcements regarding `ABLE` and for the benefit of all can be posted to [groupABLE](https://groups.google.com/forum/#!forum/groupable).
-* An accompanying draft illustrating the performance of `ABLE` can be found on [bioRxiv](http://dx.doi.org/10.1101/077958).
+* An accompanying draft illustrating the performance of `ABLE` is available on [bioRxiv](http://dx.doi.org/10.1101/077958).